Home > Guides > Best octave pedals: Take your sound up or down

 Octave pedals let you shift the frequency range.
 Depending on the controls the shift could go down or up in pitch.
 Some, like DigiTech’s Whammy series let’s you control things in real time by a treadle, expression pedal, or external foot switch.

-Is POG the best octave pedal?
+Is the Electro-Harmonix POG the best octave pedal?

 The POG is one of the best octave pedals.
 Depending on the model it has octave up and down controls as well as a dry blend.
-It’s great for guitar, bass, even keyboards and vocals.
+It’s great for guitar, bass, even keyboards/digital pianos and vocals.
 Alot of octave pedals don’t have the best signal tracking, but the tracking on the POG is fast and accurate.

 Does an octave pedal sound like a bass?